iwillseeyouinabits/neural-network/README.md

 ## Running the tests

- You can run this test by downloading all of the files in this project and coppying the above code into your main java file.
+ You can run this test by downloading all the files in this project and copying the above code into your main java file.

 ## Deployment

 This neural network can only output data in the range from 0 to 1 so all data should be normalized to that range for best results.
 This neural network is free to use with no legal restrictions.